Community Gardens

 Click here to join our wait list for a community garden

-The focus of the Generation Garden is the sharing of gardening skills and knowledge between local youth and seniors.
-The garden contains 40 individual and family plots that can be adopted to grow food, as well as a larger community learning space where students from Ecole Renee Lamoureux and other local youth can learn about gardening.
+The focus of the Generation Garden is the sharing of gardening skills and knowledge between local youth and the wider community.
+The garden contains 46 individual and family plots that can be adopted to grow food, 1 raised accessible bed as well as 9 community plots that are stewarded by The Indigenous Network’s Wasa Nabin youth program.
+Students from Ecole Renee Lamoureux also steward a plot where they learn food growing skills and can spend time outside connecting with nature.
 The Generation Garden was established with support from the Evergreen Home Depot Rebuilding Nature Program.

 Parkway Green is also home to Mississauga’s first Community Orchard, a laneway of apple and pear trees planted by students participating in the Human Experiential Leadership Program (HELP), a program of the Dufferin-Peel Catholic District School Board.
 These students have supported all of our community gardens with their helping hands and exciting new ideas.